LDPC stabilizer codes as gapped quantum phases: stability under graph-local perturbations: Scheme of the proof

 \end{lemma} \begin{proof} We write

 and we apply this map to an operator-collection $B$.
-We use \eqref{eq: effect of exp first} to bound $(\caU^{(j)}-1)(B)$ in the norm $||\cdot||_{\mu_j}$, and then successively \eqref{eq: effect of exp zeroth} to bound $\caU^{(i)}(B')$ in the norm $||\cdot||_{\mu_i}$ with $i>j$ for the resulting operator-collection $B'$.
+We use \eqref{eq: effect of exp first} to bound $(\caU^{(j)}-1)(B)$ in the norm $||\cdot||_{\mu_{j+1}}$, and then successively \eqref{eq: effect of exp zeroth} to bound $\caU^{(i)}(B')$ in the norm $||\cdot||_{\mu_{i+1}}$ with $i>j$ for the resulting operator-collection $B'$.
 In applying these bounds, we exploit the estimate $|| A^{(n)}||_{\mu_n} \leq C\epsilon_n$, see \eqref{eq: bound on a norm}.
 The lemma then follows by the fast decay of $\epsilon_n$. \end{proof}

-In the \textbf{third step}, we pass from the action of $\caU^{(0)}\ldots \caU^{(n)}$ on operator-collections , to its action on local operators $O$ supported in a given set $Y$.
-In particular, we want to argue that the second term on the right hand side of \eqref{eq: splitting transfos} is exponentially quasi-local.
+Finally, we pass from the action of $\caU^{(0)}\ldots \caU^{(n)}$ on operator-collections , to its action on local operators $O$ supported in a given set $Y$.
+In particular, we want to argue that the second term on the right hand side of \eqref{eq: splitting transfos} is exponentially quasi-local (which, as argues, also settles the third term).

 To that end, we encode $O$ as an operator-collection $O$ according to the procedure for $Z^{(0)}$ in Section~\ref{sec:initial_choice_operator_collection}.
 We write $O = \sum_{p} c_p p$ and note that $|c_p|<||O||$.
 We break each $p$ into an operator-collection $p = \sum_{\mathbf{S}} p_{\mathbf{S}}$.
 To construct this decomposition for a given $p$, we first find its qubit support $\supp(p)$ and a minimal connected set $\mqs(p)$ of qubits such that $\supp(p) \subset \mqs(p)$.
 We will choose $\mqs(p)$ entirely within $Y$, which we can do by the connectedness of $Y$; $|\mqs(p)| \leq |Y|$.
 The $\bfs$ that are included in the sum have $S = \ext(p)$ and accordingly $|S| \leq w_q |\mqs(p)| \leq w_q |Y|$.
 For a given $p$, there are at most $2^{\ext(p)}$ $\mathbf{S}$ such that $p_{\mathbf{S}}$ is nonvanishing, and all of them satisfy $||p_{\mathbf{S}}|| \leq 1$.
 Together, these ensure that $||O||_{\mu_0} \leq ||O|| 2^{w_q |Y|} e^{\mu_0 w_q |Y|} = ||O|| e^{(w_q \mu_0 + \log(2))|Y|}$.
 By the above lemma, we know that